How to Grow a Tea Garden and Brew its Tea

 Zones 2 to 8

-Rose tea is made from rose petals and has subtle floral fragrance and flavor.
-It’s especially delicious when added to green or black teas or mixed with herbs like mint and chamomile.
+Rose tea is made from rose petals and has a subtle floral fragrance and flavor.
+It's especially delicious when added to green or black teas or mixed with herbs like mint and chamomile.

-A Pink Rosa Damascena is commonly used for making tea but other varieties are delicious too.
+A Pink Rosa Damascena is commonly used for making tea, but other varieties are delicious too.

 Brewing Tea: Rose

 Add 1 cup of fresh or dried rose petals to 3 cups of boiling water.
-For rose black or green tea, add 1/4 cup of tea leaves to the brew.
+For rose, black, or green tea, add ¼ cup of tea leaves to the brew.
 Let steep for at least 5 minutes.
 Strain before drinking.

 Resources for Growing Your Own Tea Garden